-Living near water, no matter where, you find it will transform your health.
-If water intrigues you instantly by its therapeutic benefits, then just know you’re not the only one.
+Living near the water, no matter where you find it will transform your health.
+If water intrigues you instantly with its therapeutic benefits, then just know you’re not the only one.
 In fact, studies have found that there’s a biological connection between us and water.
 It triggers an immediate response in our brains.
 You can experience the effects of water in ways you can’t even imagine.

 That and I just love how free-spirited and relaxed I become when I am near the ocean or open water.
 Luckily, I am on the coast of Kenya and I always make sure to get my daily dose of vitamin sea!